 Baby Baluga - This is a cover song originally done by children's songwriter Raffi.
 The Wiggles spell the title wrong, as it should be Baby Beluga, as in the white whale-like creature.

-Let's Have a Dance with Henry - Same as "Henry's Christmas Dance" which is the first Christmas song to be performed on video but it uses the line "'Cause it's such a special day" instead of the actual "'Cause it's almost Christmas Day".
+Let's Have a Dance with Henry - Same as "Henry's Christmas Dance" but it uses the line "'Cause it's such a special day" instead of the actual "'Cause it's almost Christmas Day".
 This is also the first time Henry says his characteristic greeting phrase: Bree-bop!

 Rock-A-Bye Your Bear - has trumpet intro instead of accordion intro which is heard on The Wiggles' first album released in 1991.